jwworth/sql-workshop/agenda.md

 ### 9:00 Greetings and Reading Review

-We'll get to know each other and cover the assigned reading about databases.
+We'll get to know each other!
+Jake and Jack will introduce themselves, and then you'll introduce yourself.

+Then, we'll cover the assigned reading about databases.

 ### 9:30 SQL at the PostgreSQL REPL